vectara/vectara-docs/www/docs/learn/table-querying.md

 ---
-id: tabular-data-extraction
+id: table-querying
-title: Tabular Data Extraction
+title: Table Querying
-sidebar_label: Tabular Data Extraction
+sidebar_label: Table Querying
 ---

 Tables in PDFs are hard to query, because their structure is unpredictable and